Updated on Mar 3, 2026 09:53 IST

 Top Psychology Recruiters

 The scope of Psychology is expanding day by day.
 Several companies, both public and private, hire candidates for work in various fields.
-The psychology graduates' income will be determined primarily by characteristics such as qualification, degree certificate, area of specialisation, and experience.
+The income of psychology graduates will be determined primarily by characteristics such as qualifications, degree certificates, areas of specialisation, and experience.

 Some of the top recruiters that employ Psychology graduates are as follows.